The definability of $\mathbb{E}$ in self-iterable mice: Dodd structure

 We now analyze extenders used in iteration trees.
-The analysis decomposes such extenders into linear compositions of Dodd sound extenders, identified via Dodd-fragment ordinals.
+The analysis decomposes such extenders into linear compositions of Dodd sound extenders, identified via Dodd-fragment parameters and projecta.
 The associativity of extenders underlies the analysis.